empea-careercriminal/hsc-restapi/readme.md

-# Supporting material for my presentation
+# Boilerplate from Roland Bole
 How to access Hyperledger fabric (HLF) ledger data with Node.js - Chaincode: chaincode_example02 mycc